 1. Shop second hand

-With COVID-19, many of us are doing online only shopping.
+While already popular but exacerbated by the COVID-19 pandemic, shopping online is a main avenue.
 The great news is that there are more and more options to buy 2nd hand clothing online.

 - Thredup: women’s and children’s clothing.